Quartz/interface/README.md

 - Component documentation (`.docs.mdx`)
 - Component examples (`.story.jsx`)

 The component and styles work together as you would expect in any React application.
-The documentation file comes from the Storybook Docs addon [(docs)](https://github.com/storybookjs/storybook/tree/master/addons/docs) and works directly with your Storybook examples [(docs)](https://github.com/storybookjs/storybook/tree/master).
+The documentation file comes from the Storybook Docs addon [(docs)](https://github.com/storybookjs/storybook/tree/master/addons/docs) and works directly with your stories [(docs)](https://github.com/storybookjs/storybook/tree/master).

 ### Running Storybook locally